-Snoring happens mostly in males unconsciously, the laryngeal musculature and respiratory muscles becomes slack and breathing is blocked somehow, the is when air is been forced in and out of your body, by doing so generates sounds which are unpleasant to the ear.
+Snoring happens mostly in males unconsciously, the laryngeal musculature and respiratory muscles becomes slack and breathing is blocked somehow, so when air is been forced in and out of your body, by doing so generates sounds which are unpleasant to the ear.

 You will not hear the sound because your deep in sleep but when you wake up you might have a slight headache or feel weak.

 This can restrict your health, affect your cardiovascular system and your blood pressure.
-This is where the sleep lab device comes to play the magnetic functioning stopper should help and keep your muscles active during the night, so as to breath fine.
+This is where the sleep lab device comes to play.
+The magnetic functioning snore stopper should help and keep your muscles active during the night, so as to breath fine.